|

 Foreman), God sends the Holy Spirit into people to execute

-spiritual baptism though they never asked for it or professed belief as above.
+spiritual baptism though they never even asked for it or professed belief as above.
 God can

 do as He pleases!